cognitivecomputations/generate/README.md

-This is a demo to showcase Dolphin's to generate datasets for training AI with a simple python script.
+This is a demo to showcase Dolphin's ability to generate datasets for training AI with a simple python script.

 ## Usage